Floating-Trees-Inc/Kaleidoscope/README.md

 xmake is required.\
 To build: `xmake`\
-To run: `xmake run {target}`, target can be your app (for instance, demo_app)
+To run: `xmake run {target}`, target being the name of your app.

 ## Notes

-This engine is **Windows/MacOS only** for now.
+This engine is **Windows/macOS only** for now.
 More platforms may be added in the future however, consoles in priority.

-## Projects using Kaleidoscope
+## Projects made with Kaleidoscope

 - [Seraph](https://github.com/AmelieHeinrich/Seraph): Showcase renderer for my portfolio
 - RF: Indie game I'm making with the engine.